Reports: Twitter set to lay off roughly half its staff

 Musk is also looking for ways for Twitter to boost revenue -- and fast.

-His most recent idea was to charge $8 a month to anyone on Twitter who would receive a blue "verified" badge assuring the public that the account is authentic.
+His most recent idea was to charge $8 a month to users who display a blue "verified" badge assuring the public that the account is authentic.

 Musk responded on Twitter, seemingly bargaining with King: "we need to pay the bills somehow!
 Twitter cannot rely entirely on advertisers.
 How about $8?"